ZaneH/piano-trainer/README.md

 # Contributions

 Contributions are more than welcome.
+Read the [Technical Breakdown here](https://github.com/ZaneH/piano-trainer/wiki/Technical-Breakdown) to learn about the codebase.

 Create a PR pointing to the `dev` branch.
 Stable builds will be merged into `master`.

-Code formatting is handled with Git Hooks.
+Code formatting is automically handled with Git Hooks.

 # Credit